RocketDocs vs. AutoRFP.ai: enterprise vs. mid-market

 Why does AutoRFP have transparent pricing and RocketDocs does not?

-AutoRFP's transparent pricing is genuinely a competitive advantage in a market where every other major platform hides pricing behind sales calls.
+AutoRFP publishes transparent pricing, unlike most platforms in this market.
 RocketDocs pricing is custom because regulated-industry deployments often involve multi-affiliate, multi-line-of-business configurations that do not fit a fixed per-month model.
 The tradeoff is that custom pricing requires a sales conversation.
 We are evaluating whether to publish a starting minimum and pricing philosophy to reduce friction.

 Can AutoRFP's AI keep up with regulated-industry compliance review?